 Poster Submissions

-The poster sessions have proven to be a very successful venue at the Great Lakes Glia meeting.
-These sessions provide a unique opportunity for students, postdoctoral fellows and faculty to meet and discuss their research at length with senior scientists, many of whom serve on study sections.
-You can use posters from previous meetings, or you can get your Society for Neuroscience poster whipped into shape early.
+Poster sessions are an important and fun part of the Great Lakes Glia meeting.
+These sessions provide the opportunity for students and postdoctoral fellows to meet and discuss their research at length with senior scientists, many of whom serve on study sections.
+Please feel free to present a poster showing new results, or one from a previous recent scientific meeting.

-We encourage you to hang your poster up on Sunday afternoon, if you wish, and to leave it on display through Tuesday morning
+Posters will be displayed for the entire meeting.
+You are encouraged to hang your poster on Sunday afternoon and to leave it on display through Tuesday morning.

 CLICK HERE for the Great Lakes Glia 2024 Program book.